nafeu/php-file-uploader/README.md

-# PHP File Uploader
+# Pseudo Storage

-A simple PHP file uploader for dev use only.
-Built to provide a CDN-like file storage solution during a separate application's development.
+A simple PHP based image uploader for dev use only.
+Built to provide a temporary CDN-like image storage solution to assist in testing or developing a separate application.

-**Warning:** not neccessarily secure, use with caution.
+**Warning:** Quite safe for local development, not neccessarily secure on a production site, use with caution.

 ### Features